Bulgaria Summer Holidays

 The resort of Pomorie is slightly different to others in that it is famous as a place of healing and rejuvenation as it hosts a variety of mud, clay, salt and water treatments that are almost guaranteed to reinvigorate the body and mind.
 Quite clearly I have yet to undergo any of these therapies!

-Aside from all this healthy stuff, there are the usual array of bars and restaurants and a lovely Blue Flag beach to enhance your stay still further.
+Aside from all this healthy stuff, there is the usual array of bars and restaurants and a lovely Blue Flag beach to enhance your stay still further.

 There are also several cultural attractions in the small town with museums and entertainment galore.